tale-toul/privOCP4x/README.md

 * Pull secret.- The pull secret can be obtained [here](https://cloud.redhat.com/openshift/install)

+* Installer program.- This can be downloaded from the same [site](https://cloud.redhat.com/openshift/install) as the pull secret

 The whole process can be automated using the ansible playbook **privsetup.yaml**, this playbook prepares de bastion host created with terraform registering it with Red Hat; copying the OCP installer and _oc_ command, and creating the install-config.yaml file generated from a template using variables created by terraform.

 The template used to create the install-config.yaml configuration file uses some advance contructions: